writefreely/documentation/writer/publicity.md

 ## Password Protected

 What if you want your blog to be read only by some people?
 A place for drafts that only trusted confidants could see?
 Make your blog “Password Protected”.
 This meets somewhere in-between “Unlisted” and “Private”.
-Only the people who have the password you set can read your blog.
+Only readers who have the password you set can access your blog.

 ## Public